California Business Schools

 3. A Great Place for Business

 California's official nickname is the Golden State, a name reflecting the legacy of its 19th-century Gold Rush.
 And today's California still offers a gold mine of opportunities.
-You're probably already aware of the booming entertainment, tourism, and technology sectors in California.
-But did you know that, according to Investopedia, the state also has the largest manufacturing industry in the U.S. and is the nation's biggest supplier of fruits and vegetables?
+You're probably already aware of the booming film, tourism, and technology sectors in California.
+And according to WorldAtlas, the state has the largest income across the nation from agricultural activities.

 All of those booming industries require professionals with the right training to manage key aspects of business that help companies stay profitable.
 As a result, the state of California maintains one of the largest workforces in the U.S.

 California also has a lot to offer future entrepreneurs.
 From creative movie studios to groundbreaking tech companies like Google and Apple, the state has a history of innovation.
 That innovative spirit has paid off: California is home to 53 Fortune 500 companies.
 And six California cities have been named as some of the best cities in the U.S. for entrepreneurs.

 It all adds up to the fifth-largest economy in the world, ahead of entire countries like the United Kingdom and France.
 And if you need more incentive beyond a bustling economy and beautiful views to start a business career in California, consider this: 26 of the 50 businesses ranked as the happiest companies in the U.S. are based in California.

 Move Toward the Future You Want

 Now is the time to take control of your career.
 California business schools can help you get the expertise you need for professional success.
 Just enter your zip code into the following search tool to find schools near you!